wp-plugins/robo-gallery/readme.txt

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change color of the text

-= How to change font style of the gallery image caption? =
+= Is it possible to customize gallery image caption ? =

-In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview
+In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

 = Is it possible to create target blank links? =